aaikedw/fada-import-specs/FADA-import-specs-new.md

 In terms of size, the checklist for the different groups vary from not even 100 species names to around 16.000 names for Vertebrates-Fish.
 Unless, at some stage we will further extend the scope at the database to non-animal freshwater groups (other than the [“Macrophytes”](http://en.wikipedia.org/wiki/Macrophyte) group, which is currently included), which is unlikely to happen within the duration of the [AquaRES project](http://odnature.naturalsciences.be/aquares/), the total number of (accepted) species names is unlikely surpass 200.000 and 16.000 for individual groups in the near future.

-Note: As DwC-A files may include non-freshwater species (which have to be filtered out at some stage), the number of records in these files can be higher.
+Note: As DwC-A files may include non-freshwater and fossil species (which have to be filtered out at some stage), the number of records in these files can be higher.

 [^1]: The “operational unit” can be referred to as “Group”, “Data source” or “Resource”.
 In this document the term “group” is used to stress the link with taxonomic unit, whereas “resource” is used when discussing the digital representation of such a group (e.g. as an ‘import unit’ and its associated file).